 Here are a few problems with these two platforms:

-If you take a quick look around either platform, you'll notice they promote having a 'stunning' website for FREE!
+If you take a quick look around either platform, you’ll notice they promote having a ‘stunning’ website for FREE!
 This is a classic example of getting what you pay for.
 While these sites are free, there are some feature limitations, the biggest one being your domain.
-I don't know about you, but I sure do not want to hand out business cards with mydomain.wix.com.
+I don’t know about you, but I sure do not want to hand out business cards with mydomain.wix.com.
 No, siree.
-That's about as bad as putting firstname.lastname@example.org on a billboard.
+That’s about as bad as putting firstname.lastname@example.org on a billboard.
 (IF you pay for your website, then obviously, you can connect your own domain.)

 Think about how much you and your clients use phones to look up things online.
 If your site isn’t responsive – meaning it’s easy to read everything on the site without having to pinch and zoom on the screen – you could be losing clients.
 Now, Wix DOES have a mobile editor, but that means having to tweak your website twice, and who has time for that?!
 Weebly does have responsive themes as of last year, but it seems they’re a tad glitchy.